oracle-livelabs/database/23cfree/create-views/create-views.md

     ```
     ![showing no document](images/rat-etag.png " ")

-3. This shows us the current etag is, "etag" : "E5AB725AD046CA8BE4AA301E08CB4329".
+3. This shows us the current etag is, "etag" : "40058B09BA1F4CD1A2F55CE4FF20C5BB".
 Lets replace the full document and change the summary section as well as add genres details.
 Copy the SQL below and click **Run Script**.
     ```
     <copy>

     UPDATE movies_dv
-        SET data = ('{"etag" : "E5AB725AD046CA8BE4AA301E08CB4329",
+        SET data = ('{"etag" : "40058B09BA1F4CD1A2F55CE4FF20C5BB",
                 "movie_id" : 4005,
                 "title" : "Rango",
                 "budget" : 135000000,
                 "list_price" : 0,
                 "year" : 2011,
                 "runtime" : 107,
                 "summary" : "A chameleon (Johnny Depp) who has lived as a sheltered family pet finds himself in the grip of an identity crisis.
 Rango wonders how to stand out when it is his nature to blend in.
-When he accidentally winds up in a frontier town called Dirt, he takes the first step on a transformational journey as the town's new sheriff.
+When he accidentally winds up in a frontier town called Dirt, he takes the first step on a transformational journey as the towns new sheriff.
 Though at first Rango only role-plays, a series of thrilling situations and outrageous encounters forces him to become a real hero.", "genres" :
                 [
                     {